kadena-io/pact-5/docs/builtins/General/chain-data.md

 ## chain-data

-Use `chain-data` to retrieve the public metadata for a transaction.
+Use `chain-data` to retrieve the blockchain-specific public metadata for a transaction.
 This function returns an object with the following fields:

 - `chain-id`: The chain identifier (0-19) for the blockchain where the transaction was executed.